nuts-foundation/nuts-node/README.rst

 network.advertHashesInterval  2000            Interval (in milliseconds) that specifies how often the node should broadcast its last hashes to other nodes. network.bootstrapNodes                        Space-separated list of bootstrap nodes (`<host>:<port>`) which the node initially connect to. network.certFile                              PEM file containing the server certificate for the gRPC server.
 Required when `enableTLS` is `true`. network.certKeyFile                           PEM file containing the private key of the server certificate.
-Required when `enableTLS` is `true`. network.databaseFile          network.db      File path to the network database. network.enableTLS             true            Whether to enable TLS for inbound gRPC connections.
+Required when `network.enableTLS` is `true`. network.databaseFile          network.db      File path to the network database. network.enableTLS             true            Whether to enable TLS for inbound gRPC connections.
 If set to `true` (which is default) `certFile` and `certKeyFile` MUST be configured. network.grpcAddr              \:5555           Local address for gRPC to listen on.
 If empty the gRPC server won't be started and other nodes will not be able to connect to this node (outbound connections can still be made).